- Have you considered that you could cut your website development time (and costs) by doing a few things before you hire a developer?

 A good web developer will be able to overcome these (and other) challenges and should have great project management skills to get your website up for you in minimal time.
 But there are a few things you can do to make it easier for your website developer to get your site up.

-Here are the 8 things you should do before you even see a web developer to get your website built faster.
+Here are the 8 things you should do (before you hire a web developer) to help you build a website quickly:

 1. Look at your competitors